 - Life-altering disabilities

 Speak with your lawyer to see if your case qualifies for stepping out of the no-fault system.
-If you are able to file a car accident lawsuit, you have four years from the date of the crash to do so.
+If you are able to file a car accident lawsuit, you have two years from the date of the crash to do so.
 You can speak to one of our attorneys for a free consultation to see if you may qualify.